comwrap/comwrap-fe-test-task/README.md

 You will find the data for the questions in the `/data` folder.
 The data contains 20 questions in total.

-There is also a `style-guide.md` file containing the information you'll need, such as color palette and fonts.
+There is also a `style-guide.md` file containing the information you'll need, such as the color palette and fonts used in the design.

 ## Building your project

-1. Look through the designs to start planning out how you'll tackle the project.
-This step is crucial to help you think ahead for CSS classes to create reusable styles.
-2. Before adding any styles, structure your content with HTML.
-Writing your HTML first can help focus your attention on creating well-structured content.
-3. Write out the base styles for your project, including general content styles, such as `font-family` and `font-size`.
-4. Start adding styles to the top of the page and work down.
-Only move on to the next section once you're happy you've completed the area you're working on.
+1. Create a project that you can host locally.
+You can use any tool you like to do this.
+We recommend using [vite](https://vitejs.dev/guide/#scaffolding-your-first-vite-project) or [CodeSandbox](https://codesandbox.io/) or [Stackblitz](https://stackblitz.com/).
+2. Code out the project to the designs.
+You can use any tools you like to help you complete the challenge.
+3. For interactivity, you can use any tools you like.
+We recommend using [React](https://reactjs.org/).

+## What we value

+- **Prototype**: A working prototype is better than a pixel-perfect header.
+- **HTML**: Semantic HTML is important to us.
+We also value well-structured HTML.
+- **CSS**: We value clean, readable CSS.
+We are using [Tailwind](https://tailwindcss.com/) in some of our projects.
+You can use it or any other tool you like.
+- **JavaScript**: We stick to modern JavaScript.
+We are using Typescript in some of our projects but this is not a requirement for this challenge.

-**Have fun building!** 🚀
+# **Have fun building!** 🚀